langchain-ai/langsmith-model-server/README.md

-# LangSmith Custom Model Server
+# langsmith-model-server
+Model Server Template.
+Used to expose custom models to the LangSmith Playground